 Faculty: The Arts (continued) Year 8

 Subject: Visual Arts - Art, Craft and Design

-Length of Course: 1 Semester
+Length of Course: Pre-Requisites: 1 Term

-Pre-Requisites: N/A

-Course Leads to: Any year 9 Visual Arts or Media Arts
+N/A Any year 9 Visual Arts or Media Arts

 This course gives students an introduction to the skills of drawing and painting as well as some studio crafts, such as printmaking and sculpture.
 In both written and practical projects students are presented with concepts about art, craft and design that are then related to their historical origins and contemporary practices.
 In this way students develop individual attitudes to the importance of visual arts in Australian and other cultures.
 The design process is introduced and students gain an understanding of the nature of graphic, environmental and product design.
 Emphasis is placed on the original creative ideas that each student can contribute and communicate to others through the various media of the visual arts.